Robert Carlyle: Career

-Carlyle became involved in drama at the Glasgow Arts Centre at the age of 21 (having been inspired by reading Arthur Miller's The Crucible), and subsequently graduated from the Royal Scottish Academy of Music and Drama (RSAMD).
-In 1991, he and four friends founded a theatre company, Raindog (which was involved in television and film work).
-The same year he guest starred in The Bill and also starred in his first movie, Riff-Raff, directed by Ken Loach.
+In 1991, Carlyle and four friends founded a theatre company, Raindog (which was involved in television and film work).
+The same year he guest starred in The Bill and also starred in his first film, Riff-Raff, directed by Ken Loach.

-In 1994, he played the gay lover of Father Greg in the film Priest.
-Carlyle's first high-profile role came as murderer Albert "Albie" Kinsella in an October 1994 episode of Cracker opposite Robbie Coltrane and Christopher Eccleston (notoriously killing off Eccleston's character, DCI David Bilborough).
+In 1994, he played the lover of Father Greg in the film Priest.
+Carlyle's first high-profile role came as serial killer Albie Kinsella in an October 1994 episode of Cracker opposite Robbie Coltrane and Christopher Eccleston.
+Carlyle claimed that his main inspiration for the role was Robert De Niro's Academy Award-nominated performance as Travis Bickle in Taxi Driver.
 This highly acclaimed role showcased Carlyle's "pure intensity".
 Shortly after his appearance in Cracker, he landed the role of Highland policeman Hamish Macbeth in the BBC comedy-drama Hamish Macbeth.
 The series ran for three seasons from 1995 to 1997.

-In 1996 and 1997, he appeared in the two highest-profile roles of his career to date: as the psychopathic Francis Begbie in Trainspotting and Gaz, the leader of a group of amateur male strippers, in The Full Monty.
+In 1996 and 1997, he appeared in the two highest-profile roles of his career to date: as the sociopathic Francis Begbie in Trainspotting and Gaz, the leader of a group of amateur male strippers, in The Full Monty.
 The latter earned Carlyle a BAFTA Award for Best Actor in a Leading Role.
 He also starred with Ray Winstone in the 1997 film Face.
 Carlyle played the senior Malachy McCourt (father of author Frank McCourt) in the 1999 film adaptation of McCourt's first memoir, Angela's Ashes; the arch villain Renard in the 1999 James Bond film The World Is Not Enough; and a cannibalistic soldier in the 1999 Ravenous.

 Carlyle appeared in the 2002 Oasis music video for "Little By Little".
 He played Adolf Hitler in the 2003 miniseries Hitler: The Rise of Evil.
 In 2006 he played the villain Durza in Eragon.
 In 2007 Carlyle played one of the main characters in the film 28 Weeks Later.
 He also played the lead role as a marine engineer attempting to save London from total devastation in the disaster film Flood.
 That year he also portrayed Father Joseph Macavoy in the film The Tournament.